apache/beam/website/www/site/content/en/documentation/transforms/python/elementwise/flatmap.md

 ### Example 3: FlatMap without a function

-If you already have a `PCollection` of iterables, you can use `FlatMap` without a function.
+A common use case of `FlatMap` is to flatten a `PCollection` of iterables into a `PCollection` of elements.
+To do that, don't specify the function argument to `FlatMap`, which uses the identity mapping function.

 {{< playground height="700px" >}}
 {{< playground_snippet language="py" path="SDK_PYTHON_FlatMapNoFunction" show="flatmap_no_function" >}}